|

 P105

 From Pauline's collection.
 Pre-1939.
 This sweet half doll is in the style of an 18th-19th century "country or court lady."
 Her blue bodice has a wide orange shawl collar with white lace cuffs and orange bows decorating the sleeves.
-Two bright orange bows are tied around the curls of her powdered dressed hair.
+Two bright orange bows are tied around the curls of her powdered, dressed hair.
 She holds two pink hydrangeas.
 This country girl has a lovely face with blue eyes, coral lips and country-fresh blushed cheeks.
-She is a large six-inches tall.
+She is a large six-inch tall doll.
 Her bright coloring and impressive size make her a stand-out addition to any half doll collection.

 Maker: Fasold & Stauch, Germany.